Everything is related, and we human beings are united as brothers and sisters on a wonderful pilgrimage,

 Creation Season provides an opportunity to explore new Eucharistic prayers, collects, Prayers of the People, litanies, confessions, music, and sermon topics that focus on God’s love for and redemption of the whole created order.

-Here are some Christian resources for creation-centered preaching, worship, and prayer:
+Here are some other Christian resources for creation-centered preaching, worship, and prayer:

 God’s Good Earth.
 Anne and Jeffrey Rowthorn have published a wonderful new book that could become a classic – an anthology of prayers and worship services.

 God’s Good Earth offers Christians and their communities an engaging resource for prayer, reflection, and worship that reflects and nourishes their efforts to serve God and care for God’s creation.
 Compilers Anne and Jeffery Rowthorn have prepared 52 beautiful, ready-made prayer services, each around a specific theme, drawing from a rich variety of ecumenical resources: psalms and other responsive readings, Scripture, hymns, prayers, and reflections from the world’s most engaging nature writers and interpreters of the social and cultural landscape.
 Each section can be used in full, or the user may select smaller sections; permission is granted to the purchaser to reproduce for use in public prayer.